MONISHSHARMA080/Social-network/README.md

 - **Description:** Create a new post.
 - **Request Body:**
   - `text` (string) - The content of the post.
-  - `likes`-yes! you can set the default likes on your post , Someone has to make money too /s (sarcasm) .
+  - `likes`-yes! you can set the default likes on your post , Someone has to make money bu selling API /s (sarcasm) .
 - **Response:** The created post.
 - **Note -**Requires to auth.